jdeantoni/ERTS2020_artifacts/README.md

 ![results1](picts/noSafety_noPrio_200_0.png)

 You can zoom on specific parts of the picture.
-For instance if you zoom a lot on the waiting time where it apears as a single block, you will see the picture below, highlighting the implementation of the LRG policy on the bus.
+For instance if you zoom a lot on orange block of the waiting time plot (where it apears as a single block), you will see the picture below, highlighting the implementation of the LRG policy on the bus.
 Below you can see two tasks realizing transfer of image acquired throw spacewire to the DDR memory (namely SPW_acquisition1 and SPW_acquisition2).
 They alternate their sending due to conflict for access to the bus and then wait one cycle each, alternatively.
 ![zoomLRGpolicy](picts/zoomLRGpolicy.png)